Degree RequirementADN/ASN or BSN (preferred)

-How Do I Become an Infection Control Nurse?
+How Do I Become an Infection Control/Prevention Nurse?

-Upon graduating with a bachelor's of nursing degree and passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN), one can secure a position in infection control after obtaining some experience in the nursing field.
+Upon graduating with a Bachelor’s of Science in Nursing degree from an accredited school and passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN), one can get licensed as an RN and secure a position in infection control after obtaining some experience in the nursing field.

-What Are the Education Requirements for Infection Control Nurses?
+What Are the Schooling Requirements for Infection Control/Prevention Nurses?

 Are Any Certifications or Credentials Needed?

-With the proper nursing degree and a couple years of experience under one's belt, the nurse will then be eligible to sit for the certification exam with the Association for Professionals in Infection Control and Epidemiology (APIC).
+With the proper nursing degree and a couple of years of experience, a nurse will be eligible to sit for the certification exam with the Association for Professionals in Infection Control and Epidemiology (APIC).

-The expertise of an infection control nurse is needed in the following healthcare settings:
+The expertise of an infection control/prevention nurse is needed in the following healthcare settings:

 • Hospitals